-Young bloggers and authors often opt to find images on google which have been used for other posts, copy and paste it to their articles.
+Young bloggers and authors often opt to find images on google which have been used for other posts, copy and paste it into their articles.
 This amounts to plagiarism, and people will rarely take your content seriously.

-Oops that’s the hardest side of it, but thanks to some professional companies and individuals who allow you to use their free stock photos which they post on their websites regularly.
+Oops, that's the hardest side of it, but thanks to some professional companies and individuals who allow you to use their free stock photos which they post on their websites regularly.

 This is one of those few ways to access high-quality stock photos without much hassle or significant costs.

 Below is a list of the best free stock photo websites for you as a blogger.

 Depending on your niche, as an online writer, you will get a variety of free stock photos from Unsplash.

 I mostly use this site together with a couple of others when working on new projects.
 The good thing With Unsplash is that their photos are of high-resolution and is actually one of the best sources of stock photos.
 New photos are added on a regular basis.